malbecker/Saltomics/PopGen.md

 This is our first-pass analysis looking at population genetics between coastal and inland frogs.
 We are mostly curious about genomic divergence between these two populations.
 If we see evidence of divergence and population structure, we will conduct more fine scale analyses.

 First, a script that will trim reads, align trimmed, reads to the reference transcriptome, produce sorted bam files for each sample, and finally call sites.
-Things of note:

-1. It only uses the reads in which forward and reverse reads survive.
+Of note: This script only uses the reads in which forward and reverse reads survive.
-2. It calls every site, not just variant sites.

 ```bash
 #!/bin/bash